JeffKnowlesJr/obsidian-link-plugin/docs/README.md

 # Obsidian Link Plugin Documentation

 Welcome to the comprehensive documentation for the Obsidian Link Plugin.
-This documentation is organized to help you understand the plugin's architecture, components, and usage.
+This documentation is organized to help you understand the plugin's architecture, components, and usage with minimal duplication.

 ## 📚 Documentation Overview